aptus/FonB-Documentation/INSTALLATION/INSTALLATION.md

 BaseDir= /usr/local/PhoneB            ;Directory Location for FonB UsersConfFile= /etc/phoneb/users.cfg  ;Directory Location for FonB Configuration files (phoneb.cfg &
                                       ;users.cfg)
 ListenPort= 8080                      ;Listen Port for Web Server.
-If you are using FreePBX or Elystix
+If you are using FreePBX or Elastix
                                       ;use 8080
 AsteriskMonitorPath= /var/spool/asterisk/monitor             ;Path for Recording Files Folder LameExec= /usr/bin/lame                                      ;Path for wav to mp3 converter for Browser
                                                              ;Presentation
-;PhpCgiPath = "/usr/bin/php-cgi"                             ;Custom path for PHP-CGI Folder
+;PhpCgiPath = "/usr/bin/php-cgi"                             ;Custom path for PHP-CGI Folder (use with Elastix, needs PHP Compilation)